konstiv23/push-ups-chart/README.md

 [Use The App](https://konstiv23.github.io/push-ups-chart)

-This app will chart how many push-ups you do per day with a moving average (MA) to focus on maintaining good numbers over longer periods of time, instead of obsessing with missed days or absolute records.
+This app charts how many push-ups you do per day with a moving average (MA) to focus on maintaining good numbers over longer periods of time, instead of obsessing with missed days and absolute records.

 Stack: